-Prior to Covid-19, there are non-stop daily scheduled airline services to major business hubs including New York, Miami, Toronto, London and the Caribbean islands.
+Prior to Covid-19, there were non-stop daily scheduled airline services to major business hubs including New York, Miami, Toronto, London and the Caribbean islands.
 There were also regular non-stop scheduled airline services to other major markets including Frankfurt, Charlotte and Panama.

 Airlines that flew to Barbados include American Airlines, Air Canada, British Airways, Caribbean Airlines, Copa Airlines, Jet Blue, LIAT, Virgin Atlantic, West Jet, Lufthansa, Intercaribbean Airways and several charter flight companies.
 With the global Covid-19 pandemic, the airline industry was significantly impacted and, international flights to Barbados were reduced.
 However, the Ministry of Tourism has been working on increasing airlift to the island including the introduction of new airlines such as KLM and Aer Lingus and the return of some old ones such as West Jet.
 Airlines including American Airlines, JetBlue and Air Canada are expanding flight services to Barbados.

 A valid passport is required by all visitors to Barbados.
 All visitors are required to have onward or return tickets.
 Citizens of certain countries will require a visa to visit Barbados.
 Contact your nearest Barbados Tourism Authority office, one of the Invest Barbados offices or click the link below for further information from the Barbados Immigration Department.
 Visas are not required for passengers on cruise ships subject to certain exceptions.Learn More

 The Barbados Immigration Act allows non-citizens to work on the island only if they have been granted a work permit.
 Certain CARICOM skilled nationals may live and work in Barbados without a work permit.
 The person has to possess a degree, diploma or professional accreditation and an offer of employment or plan to undertake employment as a self-employed person.